Huntington High School (West Virginia): Jamie Oliver's Food Revolution

+Speaker series

+In 2017, members of the Cabell County Board of Education, Huntington High staff and Student Government hosted a series of educational lectures in the school auditorium for the benefit of the student body.
+The topics covered in these symposiums include leadership, perseverance, overcoming adversity and personal growth.
+Some of the speakers invited include, but are not limited to, New York Times bestselling author and businessman Stedman Graham, former Highlander boys assistant basketball coach Jimmy Clayton, and Minority Leader of the West Virginia House of Delegates Sean Hornbuckle.

+2022 Walkouts

 In 2022, the high school made national news over a series of walkouts associated with a religious service being held in the school's auditorium.

-Student Body
+Student body

 Huntington High, with an enrollment of 1,731, is one of the largest high schools in the state.
 The population is 50.85% male.
 The school is 77.46% White, 14.70% Black, 1.82% Hispanic, 0.85% Asian, and 4.86% of 2 or more races.

 Athletics

 Huntington High School's athletic programs are well-represented at the state level.
 HHS has produced over 100 West Virginia State Championships in multiple sports.